 The long-term impact of focusing on children's negative behavior and how it affects others is apparent.
 It is one reason many of us are so clear about our own faults, undervalue our personal worth at times, and underestimate our value to others.

 I give many presentations throughout the year to large audiences.
 Ninety-nine percent of their evaluations of my presentation are outstanding, but one or two attendees sometimes write a negative comment.
 I inevitably leave these sessions invalidating the positive comments and focus on the two negative ones.
-That is because like many of us, I have been systematically taught that my ineptness creates distress for others, and that my gifts simply benefit me.
+That is because, like many of us, I have been systematically taught that my ineptness creates distress for others, and that my gifts simply benefit me.
 We devalue our strengths and helpfulness to others and punish ourselves internally over perceived mistakes.

-By reversing this very powerful lesson, we can concretely teach the next generation the abstract values like kindness, helpfulness, and caring.
-These values are heralded by all major religions and spiritual traditions as essential skills that make a difference in the lives of others.
+By reversing this very powerful lesson, we can concretely teach the next generation the abstract values like kindness, helpfulness, courtesy, and caring.
+These values are heralded by many major religions and spiritual traditions as essential skills that make a difference in the lives of others.
 Imagine a child growing up with internal guidance that says, "You are valuable, you make a difference, your gifts benefit others."
 Noticing kind acts has the power to do just that.

 Try to consciously focus on the loving acts you see today.
 When your child learned to say "spoon," you smiled because your repetition and actions paid off.
 When your child grows to be a compassionate human being, the whole world will smile with you.